-Start at Anasazi Heritage Center to learn about the cliff dwellings, kivas and rock art you’ll see at these two national monuments: Canyons of the Ancients and Hovenweep.
+Start at the Canyons of the Ancients Visitor Center & Museum to learn about the cliff dwellings, kivas and rock art you’ll see at these two national monuments: Canyons of the Ancients and Hovenweep.
 Bring or rent a bike or hike Canyons of the Ancients.
 If you still hunger to see more of the region, visit Four Corners Monument, about 30 miles away.
 Either way, top off the day with a sunset and a glass of wine at local wineries.

 8. See a Show

 The Sunflower Theatre in Cortez hosts cowboy music, jazz quartets, lectures and much more!